hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/cancun-fork-support.md

 ## Purpose

 There Ethereum "Cancun" hard introduces a number of changes to the EVM that will need to be implemented to maintain EVM Equivalence.
-There are four different HIPs covering this feature (//TODO link hips once numbers are assigned and published).
+There are four different HIPs covering this feature (HIP-865: Add EVM Support for transient storage and memory copy Cancun opcodes, HIP-866: Add EVM compatibility for non-supported Cancun blob features, HIP-867: Add Smart Contract Services Support for KZG Point Evaluation Precompiled Function, and HIP-868: Support Cancun Self-Destruct Semantics in Smart Contract Services //TODO link hips once numbers are assigned and published).
 This document describes how the HIPs will be implemented in Hedera Services.

 Generally speaking there are four strategies that will be adopted: